Divorce and Children With Autism

 The parents must also decide who can claim the child as a dependent on his or her taxes.
 Usually, a custodial parent will be permitted to claim the child as a dependent.
 If custody is shared 50/50 between the parents, it must be clarified which parent will be entitled to claim the deduction.

-When it comes to decision-making it must be clearly defined if the custodial parent will be in charge of certain decisions or if they will require consent of both parents.
+Whether the custodial parent will be in charge of certain decisions or if those decisions will require consent of both parents must be clearly defined.
 For example, decisions regarding education and medical care can greatly impact the life of an autistic child, especially when there are ongoing medical treatments at the time of the divorce.
 These issues can become a point of conflict for some couples during a divorce if the treatments are expensive and one of the parents does not want to continue paying for those services.

 Additionally, if a parent becomes remarried, it should be clearly stated how decisions will be made moving forward.
 Usually, the new spouse will not be allowed to affect any decisions that have already been agreed up on by the parents.